AI Slop and the Software Commons: Conclusion

 \section{Conclusion}

 The \textit{curl} maintainers shut down a program rather than continue incentivizing slop.
 That is a signal.
-The discourse we analyzed is full of similar signals, from pull-request size limits to refused merges to developers asking their teammates to walk them through their own code.
+The discourse we analyzed is full of similar signals such as pull-request size limits, refused merges, and developers asking their teammates to walk them through their own code.
 The norms are forming, not unlike those found in Ostrom's empirical work, decades after Hardin.
 What is missing is the coordinated response: tool developers, team leads, organizational leadership, and educators aligned around the recognition that generation without review is extraction, that the resource being extracted is not unlimited, and that inaction leads toward Hardin's proverbial \emph{``ruin.''}